 In terms of the issues around regional development, Senator Mulherin mentioned Athenry.
 I was crestfallen that the Athenry development did not go ahead.
 It would have been the biggest single private sector investment in the west ever, alongside the biggest ever public sector investment in the west, which was the Gort to Tuam motorway.
 We should not forget that the biggest capital investment in the State, in the past ten years anyway, was in rural Ireland, in the west, and it was the Gort to Tuam motorway.
 That motorway cost more than Newlands Cross, the N11 and Luas cross-city combined, so anyone who says we are not investing in transport in rural Ireland or the west needs to know that fact.
 Having done that massive public investment, the Athenry project would have been a massive private investment.
 I do not think it should be considered typical.
 All over the country, planning permission is being granted for data centres, so it is not typical.
 We did win the case and it is an important point of law.
 When I was in Cork last week, I used the opportunity to raise it with Apple, which said it would engage with the IDA.
 Perhaps it will want to use it itself in the future, although it has no immediate need for it now.
 However, if it is not going to use it, Apple could, perhaps by engaging with the IDA, sell it on to another tech company which will use it.
 I do not think that investment is lost, by the way, and we still need to work on it.

 On roads infrastructure, as Members will know, the vast majority of the roads budget is now invested in rural Ireland and the regions.
-Somebody mentioned to me yesterday that 10% of the entire roads budget this year is in Donegal and the other 10% is in Sligo, so 20% of the entire roads budget is in two counties in the north west, and very rural counties too.
+Somebody mentioned to me yesterday that 10% of the entire roads budget this year is in Donegal and another 10% is in Sligo, so 20% of the entire roads budget is in two counties in the north west, and very rural counties too.
 If Members look at what is going to be completed this year in Wexford - the New Ross bypass and the Enniscorthy bypass - and what has started already this year on the N4 to Sligo and also at Dunkettle in Cork, they will see that the major road investment is happening now outside of the Dublin region and very much around the country.
 We also need to press ahead with the Galway out-of-city bypass and those improvements.
 I very much share the sentiments of Senator Mulherin in that regard.
 We have to balance the need to protect our environment and habitats with the need to realise that humans have a habitat too and have socioeconomic needs, which need to be considered as well.

 On the issue of the family reunification Bill, I will give that consideration when we see the report.
 I come across individual cases, as Senators do, and I am enormously sympathetic to those cases.
 However, as is always the case with any law, there is the law of unintended consequences.
 If it is a modest measure, we should do it, but if it opens the door to much more, then we need to be very cautious about it.
 Migration is a really good thing.
 I am a product of migration.
 I would not exist if it were not for the fact both my parents migrated to England.
 Our public services would not operate without migrants.
 Our economy would not be as strong without migrants.
 I was in Apple in Cork last week, where half the workforce are Irish and the other half are non-Irish, and Apple would not be there if it did not have access to that workforce.
 That is worth €250 million in payroll alone to Cork, which is massive money.
 Of course, as well as that, migrants have helped to enhance our society and made Ireland a much more interesting place.
 At the same time, we cannot have uncontrolled migration.
 I know nobody who is arguing for that, or very few people other than on the very far left.
 We need to bear in mind that any legislation we bring through does not create chain migration, create problems for the common travel area with the UK or create problems with the EU around freedom of movement.
 If we are confident that it does not do any of those things, then it is something I would like to support and definitely have an open mind on.